clandesv/clandesv/README.md

 ### Hi there 👋

-I am Camille, a Quantitative Researcher at the University of Mannheim where I am working at the Mannheim Centre for European Social Research (MZES).
+I am Camille, a Quantitative Researcher at the University of Mannheim, working at the Mannheim Centre for European Social Research (MZES).

 My work is located at the intersection of Statistics 📊, Survey Research 📋, and Data Science 🔢.